Vernon family: Vernon of Sudbury and Hilton

 Their eldest son Henry Vernon (1615–1659) married a distant kinswoman Meriall Vernon, only surviving daughter of judge Sir George Vernon of Haslington, Cheshire; the extensive Sudbury, Haslington and Houndshill estates were inherited by their elder surviving son, George, with the Hilton estate passing to the younger one, Henry.

 George Vernon the elder son (1636–1702) continued the Sudbury line.
 His son (by his third marriage, to Catherine Vernon, eldest daughter of Sir Thomas Vernon, merchant of London) Henry Vernon, Member of Parliament for Stafford, married Ann Pigott, niece and heiress of Peter Venables the last Baron Kinderton.
-Their only surviving son George (1709–1780), Member of Parliament for Lichfield and Derby, changed his surname in 1728 to Venables-Vernon and was created the first Baron Vernon of Kinderton in 1762.
+Their only surviving son George (1709–1780), Member of Parliament for Lichfield and Derby, changed his surname in 1728 to Venables-Vernon and was created the first Baron Vernon in 1762.

 A younger son Edward changed his name to Harcourt on marriage and later became Archbishop of York.
 See Earl Harcourt.
 The Vernon Barony remained in the family until 2000 when the 10th Baron died and the Barony passed to a distant Vernon-Harcourt fifth cousin.

 For the continuation of the Hilton line see below.

 Vernon of Hilton

 Henry Vernon (1637–1711) second son of Henry Vernon of Sudbury, resided at Hilton Hall.
 His eldest son Henry (1663–1732) largely rebuilt the moated Hilton Hall in the 1720s; he married (1717) Penelope Phillips (d.1727).
 Their eldest son, another Henry (1718–1763), married Henrietta Wentworth (1720–1786), youngest daughter of the earl of Strafford; she was a lady of the Bedchamber to the Princess Amelia, sister of King George III.

-Their eldest son Henry Vernon (1748–1814) of Hilton was a page at the Coronation of George III.
+Their eldest son Henry Vernon (1748–1814) of Hilton was a page at the coronation of George III.
 He married an heiress, Penelope Graham.
 Their eldest son, Major-General Henry Charles Edward, substantially extended Hilton Hall in the 1830s.
 The family remained in occupation until the mid-20th century.